 Attendance (virtually or in person) at annual strategic meeting of the Alliance is encouraged.

 Considered a standing working group.
 Steering Committee members (including Alliance co-chairs) are responsible for the coordination of Alliance activities, lead strategy development, and facilitate communication between working groups.
 In addition to Participating Organization responsibilities, Steering Committee members are expected to:

-- Participate in quarterly (or as-needed) Steering Committee calls and generate and vote on strategic priorities;
+- Participate in quarterly (or as-needed) Steering Committee calls to identify and vote on strategic priorities;

 - Plan and attend (virtually or in person) the annual strategic meeting of the Alliance;

-- Revise membership/vision documents and protocols as needed; and
+- Revise membership/vision documents and protocols as needed.